 Applications, methods, theories, and industrial design processes used in engineering and industrial design fields.
 A portfolio-based course that develops skills in sketching, communicating, constructing mock ups and displays, prototyping, and 2D and 3D Computer Assisted Design (CAD) parametric solid modeling.

 IDE 170 Introduction to Prototyping

-Processes and materials typically employed when creating breadboards, proof of concept models, form studies and production-intent prototypes.
-Provides hands-on experience with fabrication techniques including related tools and machinery.
+Processes and materials typically employed when creating high fidelity proof of concept models, form studies and production-intent prototypes.
+Provides hands-on experience with fabrication techniques including laser cutting, manual and cnc machining, 3D printing, related tools and machinery.
 Emphasis is placed how the design process is influenced by material and manufacturing limitations.

 IDE 210 Advanced Media

-Digital media used for designing, redesigning, and inventing industrial products.
-Develops illustration and conceptualization skills using media and technology such as digital project photography, 2D scanners, sketch tablets, and presentation and illustration software.
-Emphasis is placed on refining and completing a comprehensive portfolio.
+Design methods used for creating and presenting 2D and 3D industrial product concepts and manufacturing details.
+Develops illustration and conceptualization skills using media and technology such as computer aided design (CAD) software, digital photography, 2D scanners, sketch tablets, and presentation and illustration software.
+Emphasis is placed on form development and completion of a comprehensive portfolio.